ndycv04/odin-recipes/README.md

 # odin-recipes

-# Description
+## Description
-# this is a recipe website where we can view the recipes
+Welcome.
+This is a recipe website where we can use for cookings.